 - Record the weather and conditions on your test day.
 Do the test again on a day with different weather and conditions, so you can see how your sweat rate reacts to different conditions.

-Tamara Hew-Butler, DPM, Joseph G. Verbalis, MD,w and Timothy D. Noakes, MBChB, MD, DSc, "Updated Fluid Recommendation: Position Statement From the International Marathon Medical Directors Association (IMMDA)," Clinical Journal of Sports Medicine, 2006;16:283292)
+Tamara Hew-Butler, DPM, Joseph G. Verbalis, MD, Timothy D. Noakes, MBChB, MD, DSc, "Updated Fluid Recommendation: Position Statement From the International Marathon Medical Directors Association (IMMDA)," Clinical Journal of Sports Medicine, 2006;16:283292)